Google Lets You Search World Bank Data

-Whether you think the World Bank is an engine of worldly improvement or a bunch of corrupt plutocrats, you’ll probably still want to look at their exhaustive trove of data, which Google made available today.
+Whether you think the World Bank is an engine of worldly improvement or a bunch of fascist goons, you’ll probably still want to look at their exhaustive trove of data, which was made available today by Google.

 Google has mashed up its public data search with the World Bank’s API (who knew?) and the result is this: a robust data system that capable of giving you real data-driven results to questions like “life expectancy in Brazil” or “energy use of Iceland.”
 (Below, some graphical comparisons of various nations’ GDP.)